 How To Sew Stretch Fabrics With A Sewing Machine (Video)

-You don’t need a serger to sew stretch fabric.
-It’s true!
-I sewed an easy stretch-fabric dress for my daughter (no pattern required!) using only a using a sewing machine.
-Here’s the trick:
+Great news: You don’t need a serger to sew stretch fabric.
+I sewed an easy stretch fabric dress for my daughter (no pattern required!) using only a using a sewing machine.

-- Use a ballpoint needle on your sewing machine — its rounded tip doesn’t puncture stretch fabrics like a regular sewing machine needle does.
+- Use a ballpoint needle on your sewing machine — its rounded tip doesn’t puncture stretch fabric like a regular sewing machine needle does.

 - Use a walking foot — it puts a set of feed dogs on top of your fabric (in addition to the set built into your machine), which helps stretch fabric feed through the sewing machine evenly, preventing it from stretching, tugging, or pulling while you sew.

 - Sew your seams with a short, narrow zigzag stitch instead of a straight stitch.
 A zigzag will stretch with your fabric as it moves, whereas a straight stitch will just snap and break.

 - Hem your stretch fabric (and finish the necklines and arm holes) with a zigzag stitch.
 Tuck under the hem allowance or raw edge, and sew a zigzag stitch from the right side that will encase the raw edge underneath.
 Try a zigzag stitch with a short stitch length and a medium or wide width, depending on the look you’re going for.

 Want more on stretch fabric?
 Find out whether you should size up or down when sewing with stretch fabric.

 A lot of sewers are interested in sewing with stretch fabrics, but they don’t have a serger.
 And that’s perfectly acceptable.
 I’m going to show you how to sew stretch fabrics using a sewing machine.
 I’m making a dress for my daughter out of a knit fabric using this Brother NQ900 Stylist sewing machine.